 law and policy.

-4. Has correctly implemented what has been applied for, on a technical environment before
+4. Has correctly implemented and tested, on a technical environment, what has been applied for, before going live.

-The MGA conducts a fit and proper exercise on the applicant by assessing all information related to all shareholders, UBOs, and persons involved in finance and management; as well as on the business viability of the operation.
+The MGA conducts a fit and proper exercise on the applicant by assessing all information related to all shareholders, UBOs, and persons involved in finance and management, legal and regulatory compliance and other key positions; as well as on the business viability of the operation.
 The MGA conducts probity investigations with other national and international regulatory bodies and law enforcement agencies.

 The MGA conducts an in-depth financial analysis of the applicant’s business plan.
 The applicant’s business plan is expected to have a detailed forecast of the operation, inclusive of marketing and distribution strategies, HR plan and growth targets.

 At this stage the MGA expects minimal deviation from the application.
 Significant changes to the gaming system will require the applicant to re-apply through a new application.
-On successful completion of the certification process, the Authority issues a five year licence.
+On successful completion of the certification process, the Authority issues a ten-year licence.

 The MGA mandates that after going live a Licensee shall undergo a number of compliance reviews of its operation, performed by independent 3rd parties contracted by the MGA against a fixed market price.